ykm7/mini-farm-tracker/README.md

   - [x] Single 8-in-1 weather station
 - [x] This raw data is able to be queried from and displayed via graphs
 - [x] This calibrated data is also to be able to be viewed via the website
-- [x] Cron style aggregation functionality exists to perform periodic data manipulations.
+- [x] Cron-style aggregation functionality exists to perform periodic data manipulations.
   - [x] Daily, weekly, monthly, yearly aggregation (sum) of rainfall occurring.
   - [ ] Expand to other metrics
 - [ ] Display the above aggregated data on the webui
-- [ ] Improve graph choices based on the type of data being display, currently all are line graphs.
+- [ ] Improve graph choices based on the type of data being displayed, currently all are line graphs.

 v2.0:

-- [ ] Configurations per sensors are able to be created; these are responsible to determine how the raw data is to be modified as then stored as calibrated data.
-These are to have "starting" times to all the sensor to be re-installed.
+- [ ] Configurations per sensor are able to be created; these are responsible for determining how the raw data is to be modified and then stored as calibrated data.
+These are to have "starting" times for all the sensors to be reinstalled.
-  - [ ] While for the MVP I want configurations to affect incoming data, the actual creation of these configurations should be behind a authentication.
+  - [ ] While for the MVP, I want configurations to affect incoming data, the actual creation of these configurations should be behind authentication.
-- [ ] User is able to re-calibrate the data; this will take all the raw data and apply all the calibrations created for the sensor.
+- [ ] User can recalibrate the data; this will take all the raw data and apply all the calibrations created for the sensor.

 ## website